 Although there are multiple case reports of alternative therapies for EMPD, none have been validated through randomized clinical trials.
 Carbon dioxide laser therapy has been used.
 Gauging the depth of treatment can be challenging and may result in repeat interventions.
 Photodynamic therapy uses a tumor sensitizing agent in combination with appropriate light wavelengths to destroy lesions.
 More recently, imiquimod, an immune modulator, has been successfully employed; it is a 5% cream applied to the affected region 3-4 times weekly for 6 months.
 Patients should be monitored for adverse events, including skin irritation, erosion, pain or ulceration, with dosing adjusted accordingly.

 Other therapies include radiotherapy and topical chemotherapeutic agents such as fluorouracil and bleomycin.
 Skin complications including pain, desquamation and ulceration are quite common.
 Regardless of treatment modality, reported treatment response ranges from 14%-100% with 0-67% recurrences.

-Older literature reports adenocarcinomas of the rectum, colon, bladder, breast and uterus associated with EMPDof the vulva.
+Older literature reports adenocarcinomas of the rectum, colon, bladder, breast and uterus associated with EMPD of the vulva.
 However, more recent studies have found a very low frequency of simultaneous lesions.
-ACOG recommends further evaluation of the breast, genitourinary tract, and gastrointestinal tract in women with biopsy confirmed Paget Disease of the vulva.
-Paget lesions around the urethra and perianal areas require careful evaluation for bladder or rectal tumors.
+Nonetheless, ACOG recommends further evaluation of the breast, genitourinary tract, and gastrointestinal tract in women with biopsy confirmed Paget Disease of the vulva.
+Paget lesions around the urethra and perianal areas require thorough evaluation for bladder or rectal tumors.

 Eddey KA, Allan E, Murdoch JB, et al. Interventions for the treatment of Paget’s disease of the vulva.
 Cochrane Database Syst Rev. 2013 Oct 26;(10):CD009245.